-FND is a complex but common condition.
-It overlaps both neurology and psychology and this is reflected in the confusing array of terminology that has developed to explain functional symptoms.
-As understanding of functional neurological symptoms has advanced, so has the debate amongst medical professionals regarding the diagnostic criteria and terminology as can be seen with reference to the 11th revision of the World Health Organisation’s International Classification of Diseases (ICD-11).
+FND overlaps both neurology and psychology, and this is reflected in the confusing array of names that are used to describe FND.
+As understanding of functional neurological symptoms has advanced, so has the debate among medical professionals regarding the diagnostic criteria and terminology as can be seen with reference to the 11th revision of the World Health Organisation’s International Classification of Diseases (ICD-11).